pytorch/pytorch/docs/source/index.rst

 PyTorch documentation
 ===================================

-PyTorch is an optimized tensor library for deep learning using GPUs and CPUs.
+PyTorch is a tensor library which is optimized for deep learning using GPUs and CPUs.

-Features described in this documentation are classified by release status:
+Features depicted in this documentation are classified by release status:

-  *Stable:*  These features will be maintained long-term and there should generally be no major performance limitations or gaps in documentation.
+  *Stable:*  These features will be maintained long-term and there should generally be no significant performance limitations or holes in documentation.
-  We also expect to maintain backwards compatibility (although breaking changes can happen and notice will be given one release ahead of time).
+  We likewise hope to maintain backwards compatibility (despite the fact that breaking changes can happen and notice will be given one release ahead of time).

-  *Beta:*  Features are tagged as Beta because the API may change based on user feedback, because the performance needs to improve, or because coverage across operators is not yet complete.
+  *Beta:*  Features are tagged as Beta in light of the fact that the API may change based on user feedback, on the grounds that the performance needs to improve, or on the grounds that coverage across operators is not yet complete.
 For Beta features, we are committing to seeing the feature through to the Stable classification.
-  We are not, however, committing to backwards compatibility.
+  We are not, in any case, committing to backwards compatibility.

   *Prototype:*  These features are typically not available as part of binary distributions like PyPI or Conda, except sometimes behind run-time